fxpena/portfolio/index.md

 title: Home
 ---

-# Data Scientist
+## Data Scientist

-In the past six years as a graduate research fellow in Neurobiology and Behavior at Columbia University, I have gained deep experience with data exploration and analysis.
-I've featured a few small projects in this portfolio to give a taste of my skills and interests as they relate to data science.
+In the past six years as a graduate research fellow in Neurobiology and Behavior at Columbia University, I've gained deep experience with data exploration and analysis.
+On this website, I've featured a few small projects to give a taste of my skills and interests as they relate to data science.
 Check them out in the tabs above.

+## Exciting news
+I'm going to defend my PhD thesis December 2021 :)